 .

-Feature management flag owner role
+How to create a flag owner role

-You may want to assign a flag owner role to users who are responsible for creating, managing, and deploying feature flags, but who don’t need full access to target groups or custom properties.
+You may want to assign a flag owner role to users who are responsible for creating, managing, and deploying feature flags, but who don’t need full access to approval requests, target groups or custom properties.

 -

-Follow the same process as provided above, except for the permissions.
+Follow the same [process as provided above], except for the permissions.

 -